How to calculate NRR in 4 easy steps (+ common mistakes to avoid)

 Step 2: Calculate expansion revenue

 Next, it's time to calculate your expansion revenue.
 This is the revenue generated from existing customers who increased their spending with you during the period.
-Keep track of all upsells, cross-sells, and plan upgrades.
+Keep track of all upsells, cross-sells, and planned upgrades.
 Each of these actions contributes to your expansion revenue.

-Step 3: Deduct contraction and churned Revenue
+Step 3: Deduct contraction and churned revenue

 Now, it's time to account for any revenue lost during the period.
 As we discussed earlier, this includes both contraction revenue (from downgrades) and churned revenue (from lost customers).